emeyekayee/scheduled_resource/README.md

 ## Configuration Management

 A **scheduled resource** is something that can be used for one thing at a time.
 Say "Rocky & Bullwinkle" is on channel 3 from 10am to 11am on Saturday.
-Then 'channel 3' is the <u>resource</u> and that showing is a <u>resource-use block</u>.
+Then 'channel 3' is the <u>resource</u> and that showing of the is a <u>resource-use block</u>.
 Resources and use-blocks are typically Rails models.
 Each resource and its use-blocks get one row in the display.
 That row has a label to the left with some timespan visible on the rest of the row.

-The <b>ScheduledResource</b> class manages resource and use_block class names, id's and labels for a schedule.
+The <b>ScheduledResource</b> class manages resource and use-block class names, id's and labels for a schedule.
 A ScheduledResource instance ties together:

  1. A resource class (eg TvStation),
  2. An id (a channel number in this example), and